scottskinn/my-portfolio/README.md

 Here are some of the notable projects included in this portfolio:

-Project 1: A description of project 1 and its features.
-Project 2: A description of project 2 and its features.
-Project 3: A description of project 3 and its features.
 Each project comes with a detailed description, technologies used, and links to live demos or repositories.

 ## Technologies Used